Genomon-Project/paplot-doc/howto_mat.rst

 2. Axis-Y sort
 ----------------

-縦軸の並び順を変更します。
+Change the order of the vertical axis.

- - None ... ソートしない
+ - None ...
+Default ordering
- - ASC ... 昇順
+ - ASC ...
+Ascending ordering
- - DESC ... 降順
+ - DESC ...
+Descending ordering

-以下の要素でソートでき、複数ソート可能です。
+It can sort by the following elements (allowing for multiple key ordering):

-:Mutation number: 遺伝子ごとの変異数
+:Mutation number: Number of mutations per gene
-:Gene name: 遺伝子の名前順
+:Gene name: Sorted by gene name

 3. Sample filter
 ------------------

-| 横長の棒グラフ (Sample) の縦軸の最大値を設定します。
+| Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).
 |
-| いくつかのサンプルだけ飛びぬけて変異数が多く、他はそれほど変異がないような場合、この機能を使用することで、グラフが見やすくなることがあります。
-| 表示したい最大値を横のエディットボックスに入力したのち、[Update filter] ボタンをクリックしてください。
-| 空白にすると、すべてを表示します。(初期値)
-|

-**フィルター適用前と適用後**

-| 最大値を 200 に設定した場合の表示例
+| In some cases where only a few samples have extremely large numbers of mutations compared to others, setting the threshould for the maximum number of mutations will make the graph a lot easier to see.
+| Enter the threshould value in the horizontal edit box, then click the [update filter] button.
+| In the default setting ("blank"), the maximum of the horizontal axis is set to the maximum number of mutations by a sampleautomatically.

+**Before and after filter application**

+| Example of display when maximum value is set to 200.
 |

 .. image:: image/mut_operation4.PNG